Codecademy/docs/content/r/concepts/built-in-functions/built-in-functions.md

 ---
-Title: 'Built-in Functions'
+Title: "Built-in Functions"
-Description: 'R has built-in functions that can perform a variety of tasks.'
+Description: "R has built-in functions that can perform a variety of tasks."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Functions'
+  - "Functions"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-r'
+  - "learn-r"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 R has **built-in functions** that can perform a variety of tasks.
 Some of the common ones are listed below: